-- A first-tier load balancer attempted to register a group with an IP address or port that is not included in the Advisor cross_sysplex_list or intermediary_node_list configuration statement. - A first-tier load balancer attempted to register a group with members for only one of the sites that are defined in the Advisor cross_sysplex_list or intermediary_node_list configuration statement. - A second-tier load balancer attempted to register before a first-tier load balancer has registered. - A second-tier load balancer attempted to register a group name that does not match any group name registered by a first-tier load balancer. - A load balancer attempted to register a group with no associated port.
+- A first-tier load balancer attempted to register a group with an IP address or port that is not included in the Advisor cross_sysplex_list or intermediary_node_list configuration statement. - A first-tier load balancer attempted to register a group with members for only one of the sites that are defined in the Advisor cross_sysplex_list or intermediary_node_list configuration statement. - A first-tier load balancer attempted to register more than one group for an Active/Query workload. - A second-tier load balancer attempted to register before a first-tier load balancer has registered. - A second-tier load balancer attempted to register a group name that does not match any group name registered by a first-tier load balancer. - A load balancer attempted to register a group with no associated port.